jplaui/origo/pets-artifact-evaluation.md

 All tests and executions have been executed on the defined laptop.

 ### Software Requirements
 Our work entirely relies on publicly accessible software.
-The following itemization highlights the software stack required to execute the building blocks we provide.
+Our code base can be executed on different machines, different operating systems, and with different dependency versions.
+However, the provided list shares the software stack we used to test the code base:
 - MacOS Sonoma Version 14.6.1, [installation](https://support.apple.com/en-us/105111)
 - Golang 1.21.1 darwin/arm64, [installation](https://go.dev/doc/install)
 - Git version 2.39.3, [installation](https://git-scm.com/download/mac)
 - GNU Make version 3.81, [installation](https://formulae.brew.sh/formula/make)

+**Note:** If your software modules deviate from the versions we mention, it remains very likely that the code base continues to work.
+If not, please take a look into the changelog of the software modules and adapt outdated functionalities that are used within this work.

 ### Estimated Time and Storage Consumption
 Running the Origo protocol (proving smaller chunks (< 64 bytes) of private data) will roughly take about 2 minutes.